kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # If Expressions

 Unlike most languages, ShaderLanguageX does not support if statements, but instead uses if expressions.
-This is because if expressions are a better match for how MaterialX handles conditionals.
+The reason for this is because if expressions are better suited for compiling to MaterialX nodes.
 You can think of if expressions as similar to the C ternary operator.

 `if (condition) { value_if_true } else { value_if_false }`
-`condition` must evaluate to a bool type.
+`condition` can be any expression that evaluates to a bool type.
 The if expression will evaluate to `value_if_true` if the condition is true, otherwise `value_if_false`.

 The syntax `if (condition) { value_if_true }` can be used during an assignment statement.
 In this case, if the condition